 For instance, pirates used maps for hunting treasures.
 Well, guess what?
 They operated on the “Cartesian Coordinate System” Why?
 It’s the simplest to interpret.
 Locating points in space and calculating distances from one point to another was a general practice from which they benefited.

 A blueprint is another excellent example.
-Whether they are created in AutoCAD or Revit when it comes to drawings, they all use a two-dimensional cartesian coordinate system.
+Whether they are created inor when it comes to drawings, they all use a two-dimensional cartesian coordinate system.

 In three dimensions, a third tuple adds up and represents the Z-axis of the plane.
 So the point representation looks as follows P(X, Y, Z).
 Each CAD modeling software follows a particular order of tuples.